Your introduction to ... Music Production

 If you aspire to produce music, but don't know where to start or simply enjoy a more structured approach to learning, then our music production short courses could be for you.

 At ICMP, we are committed to supporting musicians at all stages of their creative journey.
-As such, we run a number of part-time music evening courses geared specifically at those looking to explore their potential within music.
+As such, we run a number of music short courses geared specifically at those looking to explore their potential within music.

 One of these is our six-week Introduction to Music Production course which aims to equip you with the essential skills you need to start making your own music.